lowply/webhook/README.md

 ```

 ## Daemonize
-I recommend supervisor to daemonize webhook and setting up reverse proxy with nginx.
+I recommend supervisor to daemonize webhook and setting up a reverse proxy with nginx.

 Supervisor example:
 ```